-The romantic comedy/Greek mythology fireworks continue to fly in My Date From Hell.
+The YA romantic comedy/Greek mythology fireworks continue to fly in My Date From Hell.
+Love meets comedy with a whole lot of sass in book two of this teen fantasy romance series.
 Breaking up is easy; dating is deadly.

 Sixteen-year-old Sophie Bloom wishes she’d been taught the following: a) Bad boy’s presence (TrOuBlE) + teen girl’s brain (DraMa) = TrAuMa (Highly unstable and very volatile.) b) The Genus Greekulum Godissimus is notable for three traits: 1) awesome abilities, 2) grudges, and 3) hook-ups, break-ups, and in-fighting that puts cable to shame.